kriswiner/MPL3115A2/README.md

  In addition, provision for the FIFO mode in the initialization, watermark/overflow setting, and register read functions for autonomous data logging over as many as nine hours with 32 data samples of P, T.

+ Run on an ATMEGA 3.3V Pro Mini with LCD display.